TOMToolkit/tomtoolkit.github.io/docs/amazons3.md

 export AWS_ACCESS_KEY_ID=MyAccessKey would be one way to set them using Bash.

 * AWS_ACCESS_KEY_ID is your access key id from your security credentials.
-* AWS_SECRECT_ACCESS_KEY is your secret acccess key from your security credentials.
+* AWS_SECRECT_ACCESS_KEY is your secret access key from your security credentials.
 * AWS_STORAGE_BUCKET_NAME is the name you gave to the bucket you created.
 * AWS_S3_REGION_NAME is the name of th region you created your bucket in.

 Once these settings are filled out, your TOM should store all future data in S3.
-If you had existing data in yuor TOM, you should copy it over to your bucket in the exact same way it was stored locally.
+If you had existing data in your TOM, you should copy it over to your bucket in the exact same way it was stored locally.

 ## For Heroku Users